Skip to content

 How to Use Ser vs Estar in Spanish: The Complete Guide for English Speakers

-Last Updated on May 13, 2026 by Viviana
+Last Updated on June 18, 2026 by I Love Spanish Club

 If you’ve ever tried to say “I am tired” or “She is a doctor” in Spanish, you’ve run into one of the biggest challenges for English speakers: Spanish has two verbs for “to be”ser and estar.

 In English, you just use “to be” for everything.
-In Spanish?
-You need to choose.
-And choosing the wrong one can completely change the meaning of your sentence.
+In Spanish, you need to choose — and choosing the wrong one can completely change the meaning of your sentence.

 The good news: once you understand the logic behind ser and estar, it becomes second nature.
-This guide breaks it all down with simple rules, real examples, and a practice quiz at the end.
+This guide breaks it all down with simple rules, real examples, conversations, and a practice quiz at the end. ¡Vamos!

 What’s the Difference Between Ser and Estar?

-• Ser = permanent or inherent characteristics
+SER = permanent or inherent characteristics — who or what something IS

 When to Use SER